BloodLantern/Mountain/README.md

 The Doxygen documentation can be manually generated using the `Doxyfile`.

-Most types and functions have documentation in their respective header files so you can always check them if needed.
+Most types and functions have documentation in their respective header files, so you can always check them if needed.

 ## How to use this library